MOD St Athan

 The airfield part of the site was transferred from military to civilian control on 1 April 2019.
-It is now owned by the Welsh Government and known as Bro Tathan airfield and is home to Bro Tathan Business Park.
+It is now owned by the Welsh Government and known as Bro Tathan airfield, and is home to Bro Tathan Business Park.
 MOD St Athan continues to exist, comprising the barracks area which is adjacent to the airfield.

+The airbase is a prominent scrapping facility, used by eCube, together with Horizon Aircraft Services (formerly Hunter Flying).